Laura Mvula: 2021: Pink Noise

-In February 2021, Laura Mvula announced the pending release of new music and a livestream concert on February 24, 2021, titled "Under a Pink Moon".
-During the live stream, she premiered four new songs taken from her forthcoming album due to be released by Atlantic Records in 2021.
+In February 2021, Mvula announced the impending release of new music and a livestream concert on 24 February 2021, titled "Under a Pink Moon".
+During the livestream, she premiered four new songs taken from her forthcoming album, which was due to be released by Atlantic Records in 2021.
 The new songs were "Safe Passage", "Conditional", "What Matters" featuring Simon Neil of Biffy Clyro, and "Church Girl".
-New versions of the songs "Green Garden", "Show Me Love" and "Sing to the Moon" were also performed, which are included on the 1/f EP released the next day.
+New versions of the songs "Green Garden", "Show Me Love" and "Sing to the Moon" were also performed, and are included on the 1/f EP released the next day.
 Both Elisa Bray of iNews and Sylvia Unerman of The Upcoming gave the concert five stars 5/5.

-The EP released on 25 February includes also a cover of Diana Ross' 1971 hit "I'm Still Waiting".
+The EP released on 25 February includes also a cover of Diana Ross's 1971 hit "I'm Still Waiting".
 As wrote Nick Levine of BBC America, this mini-album is a "heartening musical comeback" and "showcases an intriguing new direction: Mvula's music is still soulful, but now has balmy '80s beats underpinning her lush melodies. [...] it's a mouthwatering start to her second chapter".
 Pitchfork's Jessica Kariisa pointed out "daring musicianship".

 On 3 March, Mvula released the single "Safe Passage" alongside a video.
 The second single, "Church Girl", was released on 17 March with details about Mvula's third album, Pink Noise, which was released on 2 July.
 "Got Me", the third single, was released on 12 May.

 Musical influences

 When Mvula was a young girl, her great desire was to be a member of the R&B girl group Eternal.
-In 2013, she said: "I think that is when I really started to pay attention to singing in a different way to the way we did in church".
+In 2013, she said: "I think that is when I really started to pay attention to singing in a different way to the way we did in church."
 Together with her siblings and encouraged by parents, who personally favoured jazz and traditional gospel, she performed using their garage as a dance studio.

-She stated her influences include Nina Simone, Jill Scott, Erykah Badu, Lauryn Hill, Des'ree, Omar, Miles Davis, John Coltrane, Ella Fitzgerald, The Jackson 5, and Diana Ross.
+She has stated that her influences include Nina Simone, Jill Scott, Erykah Badu, Lauryn Hill, Des'ree, Omar, Miles Davis, John Coltrane, Ella Fitzgerald, The Jackson 5, and Diana Ross.